gnomical/solid-theme-provider/README.md

 **all other root objects**:
 Everything else is keyed by the theme name.
 If/when presented in the UI they will have their first first letters capitalized and underscores converted to spaces

-> **config:**
+- **config:**
->
+  - **icon**: base 64 encoded svg or html
-> - **icon** - base 64 encoded svg or html
+    This is presented within the toggle button to represent which theme will be applied if the button is clicked.
->   This is presented within the toggle button to represent which theme will be applied if the button is clicked.
+  - **browser_theme_color**: (optional) hex color code
-> - **browser_theme_color** (optional) - Hex Color
+    Sets the `<meta name="theme-color">` tag value in the documents `<head>` element so as to apply the theme to the browser's surrounding user interface or "chrome".

->   Sets the theme-color meta tag value for applying the theme to the browser's surrounding user interface.
+- **vars:**

-> **vars:**
+  each property within this object becomes a css variable that is injected into the document's root element styles. the key name becomes the variable name and all variables will be prefixed.
+For example, `background` would be combined with the default prefix, `stp`, to become the css variable `--stp-background`.
-> each property within this object becomes the variables that are injected into the document's root element styles. the key name becomes the variable name after being combined with the prefix.
-For example, `background` would be combined with the default prefix to become the css variable `--stp-background`.
   You can store any value within these variables that would normally be accepted by the CSS standard.

 ## Custom Styles